Savor Cherry Season with This Sugar-Free Cherry Pie Filling

 Nothing better than fresh cherries!

 Of course, you can use this sugar-free cherry pie filling in a pie, but there are lots of other ways to eat it as well!
-You could mix it with plain, full-fat Greek yogurt, use it to top keto pancakes or keto waffles, as a filling for keto crepes, or just eat it by the spoonful!
+You could mix this sugar-free pie filling with plain, full-fat Greek yogurt, use it to top keto pancakes or keto waffles, as a filling for keto crepes, or just eat it by the spoonful!

 Tips for making the best sugar-free cherry pie filling: